 Mechanics of Rendering Reimbursements

 Expense reimbursement requests should be timely submitted after each travel event and within 30 days of actual expenditure.
 All expense reimbursement requests are to be submitted to the Executive Director unless otherwise directed.
-Failure to submit receipts may result in requests being delayed or denied.
+Failure to submit receipts for expenses over $10 may result in requests being delayed or denied.
 Receipts for hotel and airline expenses must be attached in all cases.
 Should individuals not follow the expense guidelines, their reimbursement privileges may be restricted.

 Sigma Chi’s have a volunteer spirit and an appreciation for financial responsibility.
 We thank you for your service and your adherence to the expense guidelines.